Making a Simple Rag Bow

 Like it?
 Then Pin It!
 Use this graphic below and pin this image.

 Give this a try!
 Think of the next holiday or season you will decorate your home for, grab some fabric that reflects that.
 Throw it in the washer on quick wash and make your candle holder while you wait.
-If you make a simple rag bow, please show me!
-I love to see your projects!
-XO, Meg
+This is such an easy way to create a handmade rag bow.
+XOXO, Meg